mrocklin/blog/_posts/work/2018-08-21-institutional-open-source.md

 controlled outside of their organization.

 -  How do they ensure that this software will persist for many years?
--  How do they guide this software to better serve the needs of their users?
+-  How do they influence this software to better serve the needs of their users?
 -  How do they transition users from previous all-in-one solutions to a new open source platform?
--  What do they do with their existing employees who historically maintained software in this field?
+-  How do they continue to employ their existing employees who have historically maintained software in this field?
 -  If they have a mandate to support this field, what is the best role for them to play, and how can they justify their efforts to the groups that control their budget?